ywamconverge/ywamconverge.github.io/README.md

    * en.yml is for english.
    * es.yml is for spanish.
-   * kr.yml is for korean.
+   * ko.yml is for korean.
+   * These are <a target="_blank" href="https://www.loc.gov/standards/iso639-2/php/code_list.php">legacy 2-letter ISO 639‑1 codes</a> rather than the <a target="_blank" href="https://en.wikipedia.org/wiki/Language_code">more modern 3-letter codes</a>.
    <br /><br />

    Text "hard-coded" in app code lookup keys when displaying text.

+   <pre>internship_location_culture_heading: "Internship Location & Culture"</pre>

+   in en.yml in es.yml is:

+   <pre>internship_location_culture_heading: "Lugar & Cultura de Pasantía"</pre>

-   PROTIP: When beginning to translate an additonal language, copy the en.yml file, and do a find/replace all of <tt>: "</tt> to <tt>: "#</tt> to add a <tt>#</tt> in front of each English sentence so that it's easier to recognize untranslated text.
+   PROTIP: When beginning to translate an additonal language, copy the en.yml file, and do a find/replace all of <tt>: "</tt> to <tt>: "#</tt> so that a <tt>#</tt> leads each English sentence so that it's easier to recognize untranslated text.

    Remember that each new key needs to be added to every yml file.

-6. app code is mostly in folder <strong>app/views</strong>
+6. App code is mostly in folder <strong>app/views</strong>

+   Specifically: app/views/projects/show.html.haml

+   Coding of a key which the program will replace with text looked up from a resource file:

+   <pre>%h3= t(:internship_location_culture_heading)</pre>

-   Modern English language does not have some subtlies in other languages.
+   NOTE: Modern English language does not have some subtlies in other languages.
-   Some commercial apps contain additional coding for differences in formal vs informal (slang) language.
+   Many commercial apps contain additional coding for differences in formal vs informal (slang) language.
 Sophisticated apps may show different words if the person is a male/female, or to show respect to a senior person, etc.

+   WARNING: Not all English words should be replaced with translation keys.
+   Some code reference programming text, such as:

+   <tt>%p= @p.team_mode ?
+"Team" : "Individual"</tt>

+   and

+   <tt>class: "button button-orange entypo-apply"</tt>

 <a name="Website"></a>